aws-samples/serverless-data-analytics/Lab3/README.md

 7. Check the box for the jobs that were created as part of this lab.
 Click on **Action** and select **Delete**.
 And click on **Delete**.
 8. Open the [AWS Management console for Amazon S3](https://s3.console.aws.amazon.com/s3/home).
 9. Click on the S3 bucket that was created as part of this lab.
 You need to click on its corresponding **Bucket icon** to select the bucket instead of opening the bucket.
 Click on **Delete bucket** button on the top, to delete the S3 bucket.
 In the pop-up window, Type the name of the bucket (that was created as part of this lab), and click **Confirm**.

+## Summary

+In the lab, you went from data discovery to analyzing a canonical dataset, without starting and setting up a single server.
+You started by crawling a dataset you didn’t know anything about and the crawler told you the structure, columns, and counts of records.

+From there, you saw the datasets were in different formats, but represented the same thing: NY City Taxi rides.
+You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight, in addition to a wide number of different tools not covered in this post.

 ---
 ## License